Raddne/PlatHelper/README.md

 ## Credits and license

-PlatHelper is built on WFHelper by the WFHelper team and stays under the same [MIT license](LICENSE).
+PlatHelper is built on WFHelper (made by the WFHelper team) and stays under the same [MIT license](LICENSE).
 Inventory data comes from [warframe-api-helper](https://github.com/Sainan/warframe-api-helper).
 PlatHelper is not affiliated with Digital Extremes or warframe.market.